awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-routes-integrations.md

 **Note**
 API Gateway supports message payloads up to 128 KB with a maximum frame size of 32 KB\.
 If a message exceeds 32 KB, you must split it into multiple frames, each 32 KB or smaller\.
 If a larger message \(or frame\) is received, the connection is closed with code 1009\.
 Currently binary payloads are not supported\.
 If a binary frame is received, the connection is closed with code 1003\.
 However, it is possible to convert binary payloads to text\.
-See [Handling Binary Payloads](#apigateway-websocket-api-overview-binary-payloads)\.
+See [Working with Binary Media Types for WebSocket APIs](websocket-api-develop-binary-media-types.md)\.

 With WebSocket APIs in API Gateway, JSON messages can be routed to execute a specific backend service based on message content\.
 When a client sends a message over its WebSocket connection, this results in a *route request* to the WebSocket API\.
 The request will be matched to the route with the corresponding route key in API Gateway\.
 You can set up a route request for a WebSocket API in the API Gateway console, by using the AWS CLI, or by using an AWS SDK\.